ibme-qubic/svbdoc/doc/theory.rst

 Where we have :math:`S` samples of the full set of parameters, denoted :math:`\theta^s`.

-The first of these terms is the negative of the *reconstruction cost* and is a measure of how well the model prediction fits the data.
+The first of these terms is the negative of the *reconstruction loss* and is a measure of how well the model prediction fits the data.

-The second term is the *latent cost* and measures the closeness of the posterior to the prior.
+The second term is the *latent loss* and measures the closeness of the posterior to the prior.
 In fact it is the Kullback-Leibler (KL) divergence between the prior and posterior distributions.